Will I see the Gorillas in the Wild in Uganda? What are my Chances?

 4. Things that will stop you from seeing a Gorilla Family on the Day of the Trek:

-Certain factors can decrease your chances of seeing Mountain Gorillas in the wild.
-If you are unwell and have symptoms like a cold, cough, or intestinal issues, it is crucial to prioritize the well-being of both other participants and the gorillas themselves.
+Several factors can reduce your chances of seeing Mountain Gorillas in the wild.
+If you are unwell and experiencing symptoms such as a cold, cough, or gastrointestinal issues, it is crucial to prioritize the health of both other participants and the gorillas themselves.

-Gorillas share about 98.4% of their DNA with humans, which means they can catch illnesses such as the flu or even COVID-19 from us.
-Removing Trekhe t if you are sick is necessary to prevent the spread of disease.
-No, you must notify your driver-guide and the Uganda Wildlife Authority about your condition, and they will try to reschedule your Trekou.
+Gorillas share about 98.4% of their DNA with humans, which means they can catch illnesses like the flu or even COVID-19 from us.
+If you are sick, you must cancel your trek to prevent the spread of disease.
+You must inform your driver-guide and the Uganda Wildlife Authority about your condition, and they will attempt to reschedule your trek.

-Surveys have shown that many trekkers do not disclose their illness on the day of the Trek, potentially putting both themselves and the gorillas at risk.
+Surveys have shown that many trekkers do not disclose their illness on the day of the trek, potentially putting themselves and the gorillas at risk.

-While physical fitness is not a guarantee for seeing the gorillas, being in good shape can enhance your experience.
+While being physically fit does not guarantee seeing the gorillas, being in good shape can enhance your experience.
 If you have difficulty walking, you can hire a porter to assist you and provide a walking stick.
-Additionally, if you have a disability, a team of porters can carry you in and out of the Forest using a portable sedan chair, ensuring you can still participate in the Trek.
+Additionally, if you have a disability, a team of porters can carry you in and out of the forest using a portable sedan chair, ensuring you can still participate in the trek.

 Will I see the Gorillas in the Wild in Uganda?

-On the day of your gorilla trek, there is a 99% chance that you will see the gorilla family assigned to you.
-However, it’s important to remember that you are in the wild, and unpredictable things can happen.
-Sometimes, the gorillas may not follow our plans and can move to a different location without notice.
-While this is rare, it can occur.
+On the day of your gorilla trek, you have a 99% chance of seeing the assigned gorilla family.
+However, it’s important to remember that you are in the wild, and unpredictable events can occur.
+Sometimes, the gorillas may move to a different location without notice, even though this is rare.

-Focusing on the high success rate of 99% of gorilla trekkers who get to see the gorillas is recommended.
-However, in the rare event of not seeing them, the Uganda Wildlife Authority takes appropriate measures to address the issue and ensure it doesn’t happen.
+We encourage you to focus on the high success rate of 99% for gorilla trekkers who do get to see the gorillas.
+If you do not see them, the Uganda Wildlife Authority takes appropriate measures to address the situation and ensure it is resolved.